ritatam/nanopore-biosecurity-workshop-2022/README.md

 #### Run USEARCH to cluster the reads

 First, change into the <code>fungal_ITS</code> directory, where the filtered nanopore reads <code>reads.fastq</code> file is located.
 You can use command <code>less</code> to view its content in a full-screen display mode.
+You can scroll up and down using mouse or arrow keys.
 To quit the display mode, simply press the "Q" key.

     cd /home/course_user/biosec_course/amplicon_prac/fungal_ITS
     less reads.fastq